 - Has the rhetor organized the information logically?
 Is the rhetor’s purpose, thesis, and organization explicitly stated or obvious?

-- Does the document design, visual rhetoric, medium, and genre empowr a rhetor to keep the audience’s focus on the purpose and thesis?
+- Does the page design, overall design, visual rhetoric, medium, and genre empower a rhetor to keep the audience’s focus on the purpose and thesis?

 Additionally, a rhetor’s use of language at the local level affects readability: